 This is step 2 of 3 of Exporting an InDesign layout to a Digital article in Studio.

-In this step, an InDesign Article is created that contains all content that needs to be exported.
+In this step, one or more InDesign Articles are created, each containing the content that needs to be exported.

 Figure: An InDesign Article in the Articles panel.